Frequently Asked Questions

 Yes!
 If your end time is earlier than your start time (e.g., start at 10:00 PM and end at 6:00 AM), the calculator automatically detects the midnight crossover and gives you the correct total working hours.

-Enter time as a 4‑digit number (HHMM).
-For example, 9:15 AM should be entered as 0915, and 2:45 PM in 12‑hour mode should be entered as 0245 with PM selected.
-In 24‑hour mode, 14:45 is entered as 1445.
+Enter time as a 4-digit number (HHMM).
+For example, 9:15 AM is 0915.
+In 12-hour mode, 2:45 PM is entered as 0245 with PM selected.
+In 24-hour mode, that same time is 1445.

 Age Calculator